-The legal profession exists to put law into practice and includes many different roles such as Judges, Barristers, Solicitors, Legal Executives, Paralegals, Barristers' Clerks and Legal Secretaries or PAs.
+The legal profession exists to put law into practice and includes many different roles such as Judges, Barristers, Solicitors, Legal Executives, Paralegals, Legal Secretaries and PAs.
 Legal Secretaries are a very important part of the legal profession.
 They help lawyers with their work and are an integral part of a team of legal professionals.

-Career prospects are very good, and through gaining experience, you can obtain a higher position and salary.
-Legal Secretaries can be promoted to positions which give them more responsibility or they can work their way up through the legal profession, going on to become Paralegals or Legal Executives, with the right training.
+Career prospects are very good, and you can obtain a higher position and salary through gaining experience.
+Legal Secretaries can be promoted to positions that give them more responsibility, or they can work their way up through the legal profession, going on to become Paralegals or Legal Executives with the right training.
 Their role provides them with a good grounding in law and legal procedures, and valuable experience can be gained on the job.

-Legal PAs act as a personal assistant to one or more bosses and deliver a very high quality service to their clients.
-They can be first point of contact and sometimes make decisions of behalf of their bosses.
+Legal PAs act as personal assistants to one or more bosses and deliver a very high-quality service to their clients.
+They can be the first point of contact and sometimes make decisions on behalf of their bosses.

 They can do similar work to Legal Secretaries but often take on more responsibility with senior administrative tasks such as marketing or dealing with accounts and budgets.
 They are responsible for managing personal timetables and diaries, together with organising events and engagements and making travel arrangements.
 Legal PAs are greatly depended upon by their bosses and need to be reliable and committed.